yasirshah-analyst/end-to-end-data-analysis-project/Readme.md

 ---

+## 🎯 Business Problem

+*(Simulated scenario — the dataset is a public Kaggle practice dataset, but the project is framed the way a real stakeholder request would be.)*

+A concert promotion agency wants to understand which artists and tours have historically generated the most revenue, whether more shows actually translates to more revenue, and how revenue has trended over time — to guide future booking decisions.

 ## 🎯 Project Objectives
 - Clean and standardize a messy dataset
 - Handle missing values, duplicates, and formatting issues